-Aggression to people opens a whole new "can of worms" due to the impact this can have for both you and your dog due to the Dangerous Dogs Act (DDA) and its affects when enforced.
+Aggression to people can have far reaching implications due to the impact this can have for both you and your dog due to the Dangerous Dogs Act (DDA) and its affects when enforced.

 It is an offence for the owner or the person in charge of a dog to allow a dog to be 'dangerously out of control' in a public place, a place where it is not allowed to be, and some other areas.